Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 NAMI Klima Chassis in Motion

 Another thing that I love about the Klima is its incredible array of p-settings.
-Accessible via the exceptionally bright and clear display, it’s no stretch to say you can customize every facet of the scooter’s performance.
+Accessible via the exceptionally bright and clear display, it’s no stretch to say that you can customize every facet of the scooter’s performance.
 For example, you can cap the top speed and reduce the acceleration if you want to ease your way in or set up a completely new riding mode from scratch to perfectly suit your needs.

 NAMI Klima Display